COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 If your additional costs amount to more than £6 per week, tax relief on a higher amount can be claimed but you will need evidence such as receipts, bills or contracts.

 For simplicity, most people will want to claim the £6 flat rate.
-This amounts to £62 for the tax year 2020/21 for basic rate taxpayers and £125 for higher rate taxpayers.
+This amounts to £62 for each of the tax years 2020/21 and 2021/22 for basic rate taxpayers and £125 for higher rate taxpayers.

 What if you work part time, or go back to your workplace?